-- " individuals possessing a pre-university (VWO) certificate, as mentioned in Subsection a, are subject to the conditions stated in Subsection a; - individuals possessing certificates from senior general secondary education (HAVO) or senior secondary vocational education (MBO) must rectify the deficiencies relative to the pre-university (VWO) level subjects Mathematics-B, Physics and Chemistry, Biology before they can register and be admitted (no later than 31 August) - individuals who have received foreign education prior to the degree or diploma earned at the Dutch institution, must meet the requirements of satisfactory linguistic mastery of Dutch or English, as stated in the appendix.
-This does not apply to the English-taught bachelor's programmes in Aerospace Engineering, Applied Earth Sciences, Computer Science and Engineering and Nanobiology c.
+- " individuals possessing a pre-university (VWO) certificate, as mentioned in Subsection a, are subject to the conditions stated in Subsection a; - " individuals possessing certificates from senior general secondary education (HAVO) or senior secondary vocational education (MBO) must rectify the deficiencies relative to the pre-university (VWO) level [Mathematics-B, Physics and Chemistry] before they can register and be admitted (no later than 31 August) - " individuals who have received foreign education prior to the degree or diploma earned at a Dutch institution, must meet the requirements of satisfactory linguistic mastery of Dutch, as stated in the appendix.
+This does not apply to the Englishtaught bachelor's programmes in Aerospace Engineering, Applied Earth Sciences, Computer Science and Engineering and Nanobiology - c.
 Foreign degree

-A foreign degree (regardless of whether they were earned abroad) or diplomas based on a European or International Baccalaureate programme must be equivalent to the pre-university (VWO) level and contain the subjects Mathematics-B, Physics.
-This equivalence is determined by the Executive Board.
+A foreign degree (regardless of whether they were earned abroad) or diplomas based on a European or International Baccalaureate programme must be equivalent to the pre-university (VWO) level and contain the subjects Mathematics-B, PhysicsThis equivalence is determined by the Executive Board.